k-wayne/KeepFit/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#### Acknowledgments
+I would like to thank @Wayne @Charles @Muema @Micah for all the work they put in to make this website what it is.